Understanding light and its properties in physics

 What is light absorption?
 Light absorption occurs when it penetrates a material and is converted into heat rather than being reflected or transmitted.

 What is the role of photons in light?
-Photons are quanta of energy that make up light, each carrying a certain amount of energy related to its wavelength.
+Photons are quanta of energy that make up light, each transporting a certain amount of energy related to its wavelength.